NeginXx/Language/README.md

 # Overview
 This is a compiler of C-like programming language.
 You can find grammar of this language in file grammar.txt.
-Features currently supported are two variable types (float, int), global variables and standard input output library to scan and print numbers (dprint, fprint, dscan, fscan). \
+Features currently supported are two variable types (float, int), global variables and standard input output library to scan and print numbers (dprint, fprint, dscan, fscan).
-### Here's an example program
+### Example program
 ```c++
 int func(int a) [
   float temp = 1.0